BranikSWG/orm/1.x/quick-start.md

 ## Defining entities

-Entities are an object-oriented representation of your database tables.
+Entities are an object-oriented representation of a table row.
 They are represented with the help of classes and each instance of such a class is a direct mapping to a table's record.
 Entity classes inherit from `Opis\ORM\Entity` base class, which provides a single method, named